GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 4. increment() / decrement()

 I love this one so much.
 It’s just straightforward and beautiful.
 When do you use it?
-When: Use it to increase or decrease a numerical column by one or more.
+**When**: Use it to increase or decrease a numerical column by one or more.

-Why: To efficiently update a numerical column’s value.
+**Why**: To efficiently update a numerical column’s value.

 ```
 User::where('id', 1)->increment('points'); // if points is 7, it will now be 8